Deliver presentations that resonate with your audience.

 Brainstorm what you want to get out of your presentation.
 What would you like your audience to come away with?
 Don’t worry about specifics.
 At the brainstorming stage, just write down anything that comes to mind.

 Define your audience.
 Who are they?
 Will they know anything about your topic, or will you need to start from scratch?
-Defining your audience is a crucial part of building your presentation because it will shape everything from the design of your slide deck to the level of detail with which you explain your topic.
+Defining your audience is a crucial part of building your professional presentation template because it will shape everything from the design of your slide deck to the level of detail with which you explain your topic.

 Outline your presentation.
 Treat it like an essay.
 You’ll want to start with an introduction, lay out 3-5 main points, then conclude.
 Include as many details as you’d like; you can always cut down your word count later.